adouche/adouche.github.io/blog/12_Linking.md

 #static_linking #dynamic_linking #gtk #wayland

-In the "static vs dynamic linking" battle, there is one factor that no one really talks about, or I just haven't met before.
+In the "static vs dynamic linking" battle, there is one factor that no one really talks about, or maybe I just haven't come across it before.

-This is aesthetics!
+It’s aesthetics!

 Moreover, it’s not simple aesthetics, that, they say, in the case of static linking, all sorts of different .so are not lying around the entire fs, about which, without a package manager, it’s impossible to say where they come from and what they are for.
 It lies on the surface, and is not very interesting.